Information Propagation and Encoding in Solids: A Quantitative Approach Towards Mechanical Intelligence: Conclusion

 \section{Conclusion}

 In this work, we introduced a quantitative information-theoretic framework for analyzing information propagation and encoding in solid bodies.
 In our first result, we physically validate our premise of a ``mechanical encoder'' by using an elastic halfspace.
 Specifically, we link observed information propagation to Saint-Venant's effect, and demonstrated that a greedy sensor selection scheme can reach the theoretical optimal mutual information in our example system.
 We also complete the information channel by adding in a neural network based decoder and evaluated the performance of the whole information channel with rate-distortion theory.
 In our next set of results, we examine the potential for architected materials to influence mechanical information propagation by first investigating how changes in the domain geometry can affect information propagation, and how optimized architected materials can enhance and impede information propagation.
+We end by introducing preliminary work on extending our framework to nonlinear mechanics.
 Overall, we find that our framework enables quantitative comparison and targeted design of systems with optimized mechanical information propagation.